pankleks/pm2-health/README.md

 > Priority messages (as exceptions etc.) are not batched and sent immediatelly.

 > It's advised to set `batchMaxMessages` to prevent huge messages.

+> Batching settings can be changed by web config.

 ## Hold notifications temporarily